Gestational Diabetes: Causes, Symptoms and Management

 lancet, putting a drop of blood on a special type of paper, and feeding the

 paper into a meter which analyzes and reports the blood sugar level.
+A good glucose meter company will inform you about the different meter choices if you do not want to poke your finger everyday."

 There is no known way to actually prevent diabetes, particularly since